All Episodes

 Hi.

-There's a system that already works.
+There is a system that already works, and that's Israel.

 And let me just explain something to you.